Highly secure encryptor for SWIFT payments

 (in order to meet EMC requirements).

-The most interesting part however is the large green square, which is called
+But the most interesting part is the large green square.

-a CPLD, many special circuits and a lot of 'glue logic'.
+a CPLD, various special circuits and some additional 'glue logic'.

 The crypto unit is mounted inside an extremely well protected die-cast

-aluminium case that consists of a bottom shell and an overlapping top shell.
+aluminium enclosure that consists of a bottom shell and an overlapping top shell.

 It is connected to the main board via only one ribbon cable.